Witiyana Marika: Personal life and family

 Marika has two wives (as of 2014), as is customary among Yolngu people, in order to form larger clans and stronger families.
 Marika says that the women are treated equally, and there are many benefits to growing up in a large extended family.
+His wife Dipililnga Bukulatjpi is the mother of artist Burrthi Marika, and blues singer Yirrmal is Marika's son.

-The blues singer Yirrmal is Marika's son.
+He suffers from rheumatic heart disease; his symptoms were improved after open heart surgery.